What Is Rubella?

 In rare cases, rubella can cause more serious health problems, like brain infections or swelling and bleeding problems.

-The best way is to get vaccinated.
+The best way to prevent rubella is to get vaccinated.
 Children need two doses of the MMR vaccine.
 They should get the first when they’re between 12 and 15 months old.
 They should get the second between 4 and 6 years old.

 Babies who’ll be traveling to a country where rubella is common can get vaccinated as early as 6 months old.